homezhan/artoolkit-docs/Unity/unity_getting_started.md

 ##Notes

 ###Required Data Files
 In a standard ARToolKit application, there are several data files required, such as [camera calibrations][config_camera_calibration] and [patterns][marker_train].
 When working with the Unity plugin, these files are included in the projects Assets directory, under the `Resources/ardata` directory.
-In order to be recognised by Unity, the files must follow a particular naming scheme:
+In order to be recognized by Unity, the files must follow a particular naming scheme:

 -   The camera parameters file, `camera_para.dat`, should be stored in `Assets/Resources/ardata/` as `camera_para.bytes`.
 -   Pattern files should be stored in Assets/Resources/ardata/ with a .txt extension (e.g. `patt.hiro.txt`).

-These files can still be generated using the standard ARToolKit utilities, it is simply the filenames and locations that are important for the Unity plugin.
+These files can still be generated using the standard ARToolKit utilities; it is simply the filenames and locations that are important for the Unity plugin.

 ###Units in Unity World Space
 By default the plugin operates in meters.
 The default marker size is therefore 0.08 (8cm) and the camera has near and far planes of 0.1 and 5.0 respectively (10cm - 5m).
 These can be changed in the ARController and ARMarker properties.